robin-raymond/zax.io/warnings-errors.md

 #### Forcing the compiler to issue an error

-An `error` can forcefully be issued by the compiler by using the `[[error="<message>", <optional-registered-error-name>]]` compiler directive.
+An `error` can forcefully be issued by the compiler by using the `[[error="<message>", <optional-registered-error-name>,name=<opt-name>, value=<opt-value>, name, value...]]` compiler directive.
 If the compiler compiles-in an `error` directive, the compiler will display the error and halt.
 A compiler error may optionally include one of the built-in error names or declare a custom error name with a `x-` prefix.

+The optional `name` and `value` are any arguments that are part of the error message to display.
+The `name` value is looked up in the string and substituted with the `value`.
+Multiple `name` and `value` pairs may exist.

 ````zax
 if sizeof Integer != 4 {